“So you never party?”…

 Why?
 Because they would allow themselves to do it.
 They could either socially succeed or they would fail and then it would not be their fault but alcohol’s fault (this phenomena is called Dutch courage).
 And other people would either be impressed by their entertaining sense of humor, or would think they are just weird or would dislike them.
 Either way alcohol would be to “blame”.

-And it goes like that from weekend to weekend, from party to party until you do not attend an event where you would have the chance to realise that you ARE the funny one, that you HAVE the social skills needed to hit on a person or impress your colleagues and all that without the substance of ethanol.
-You just do not know it cause you haven’t had chance to experience it.
-So you get robbed of these experiences which is a pity.
+And it goes like that from weekend to weekend, from party to party until you do not attend an event where you would have the chance to realise that YOU are the funny one, that YOU have the social skills needed to connect with a person, flirt with someone, or impress your colleagues and all that without the substance of ethanol.
+You just do not know it because you haven’t had the chance to experience it.
+So you get robbed of these experiences.
+I think that’s a pity.
 And your conviction that it is alcohol that makes you a social star will not allow you to be it, when at an event where you simply have no access to alcohol.

 The taxi driver smiled.
 “You are right,” he said.
 “But sometimes people just want to forget themselves.
 Withdraw from this world”.